Mohammad Reza Pahlavi: Reza's cancer diagnosis

-As it worsened, from the spring of 1978, he stopped appearing in public, with the official explanation being that he was suffering from a "persistent cold".
+As his health worsened, from the spring of 1978, the Shah stopped appearing in public, with the official explanation being that he was suffering from a "persistent cold".
 In May 1978, the Shah suddenly cancelled a long-planned trip to Hungary and Bulgaria.
-He spent the entire summer of 1978 in Ramsar Palace in the Caspian Sea resort, where two of France's most prominent doctors, Jean Bernard and Georges Flandrin, treated his cancer.
-To try to stop his cancer, Bernard and Flandrin had Mohammad Reza take prednisone, a drug with numerous potential side effects including depression and impaired thinking.
+He spent the entire summer of 1978 in Ramsar Palace at Ramsar, the Caspian Sea resort town, where two of France's most prominent doctors, Jean Bernard and Georges Flandrin, treated his cancer.
+To try to stop his cancer, Bernard and Flandrin had Shah Mohammad Reza take prednisone, a drug with numerous potential side effects including depression and impaired thinking.

-As nationwide protests and strikes swept Iran, the court found it impossible to get decisions from Mohammad Reza, as he became utterly passive and indecisive, content to spend hours listlessly staring into space as he rested by the Caspian Sea while the revolution raged.
+As nationwide protests and strikes swept Iran, the imperial court found it nearly impossible to get decisions from the increasingly reclusive Shah, as he became utterly passive and indecisive, content to spend hours listlessly staring into space as he rested by the Caspian Sea while the revolution raged.
 The seclusion of the Shah, who normally loved the limelight, sparked all sorts of rumors about the state of his health and damaged the imperial mystique, as the man who had been presented as a god-like ruler was revealed to be fallible.
-A July 1978 attempt to deny the rumors of Mohammad Reza's declining health (by publishing a crudely doctored photograph in the newspapers of the Emperor and Empress walking on the beach) instead further damaged the imperial mystique, as most people realised that what appeared to be two beach clogs on either side of the Shah were merely substitutes inserted for his airbrushed aides, who were holding him up as he now had difficulty walking by himself.
+A July 1978 attempt to deny the rumors of Shah Mohammad Reza's declining health (by publishing a crudely doctored photograph in the newspapers of the Emperor and Empress walking on the beach) instead further damaged the imperial mystique, as most people realised that what appeared to be two beach clogs on either side of the Shah were merely substitutes inserted for his airbrushed aides, who were holding him up as he now had difficulty walking by himself.